 I can tell the season is changing, by the light that is available in my shooting area.
-It seemed to have changed almost over night.
-Once a light filled area, now I have to rush to take advantage of the good light.
-Once I realized that life was changing right before my eyes, I began to pay attention the the gentle tap, tap, tapping of Fall knocking on our front door, and made this recipe for baked apples with creme anglaise.
+It seemed to have changed almost overnight.
+Once a light-filled area, now I have to rush to take advantage of the good light.
+Once I realized that life was changing right before my eyes, I began to pay attention the gentle tap, tap, tapping of Fall knocking on our front door and made this recipe for baked apples with creme anglaise.

 Then there were the apples.
-It happened almost over night.
-One day there shelves were filled with last of summer berries and stone-fruit, then in a blink, apples, squash and pears were lining the aisles.
+It happened almost overnight.
+One day their shelves were filled with last of summer berries and stone-fruit, then in a blink, apples, squash, and pears were lining the aisles.
 I am not complaining as I am eager to start warming the house with the comforts of Fall.

 Do you have a favorite apple recipe?
 Sweet?
 Savory?

 ** Be sure to visit the Food Network Summer Fest bloggers to see what other delicious apples recipes you can make to welcome Fall.
 Next week will be all about potatoes!

 Virtually Homemade: Apple Pie Muffin